ryredan/wordpress-dev-backend-test/README.md

 # Delivering the results

 Fork this repo and send us the link to your clone at GitHub.
-If your repo is private, give permissions to mmccpp@gmail.com.
+If your repo is private, give permissions to @matepaiva.